 SBT

 The previously validated Finnish version of the SBT was used13.
 The SBT consists of nine independent prognostic indicators of the persistence of disabling LBP, and covers eight constructs: bothersomeness, referred leg pain, comorbid pain, disability (two questions), catastrophizing, fear, and anxiety, and depressive symptoms.
-The response alternatives to Items 1–8 wereare ‘‘agree= 1 point’’ or ‘‘disagree = 0 point’’.
-Item 9 hadhas five options, of which the two highest responses counted as one point.
-Thus, the maximum total score range wasis 0–9.
-In addition, the psychosocial subscale wasis derived from Questions 5–9 (range 0–5).
+The response alternatives to Items 1–8 are ‘‘agree= 1 point’’ or ‘‘disagree = 0 point’’.
+Item 9 has five options, of which the two highest responses counted as one point.
+Thus, the maximum total score range is 0–9.
+In addition, the psychosocial subscale is derived from Questions 5–9 (range 0–5).
 The following risk groups were formed: 1) Low-risk (total score of 3 or less); 2) Medium-risk (total score 4 or more and psychosocial subscale score of 3 or less); and 3) High-risk (total score and psychosocial subscale score of 4 or more)5 (Supplementary Table 1).

 ÖMSPQ-short

 A ten-item short version was formed using the validated Finnish version of the full ÖMPSQ14.
 The questionnaire includes items about 1) the duration of pain(s), 2) pain rating, 3) the ability to do light work, 4) the ability to sleep at night, 5) anxiety feelings, 6) depressed feelings, 7) the perceived risk of pain becoming chronic, 8) self-estimate of return to work and 9‒10) fear-avoidance beliefs.
-The items wereare scored from 0 to 10, 0 being the absence of impairment and 10 severe impairment.
-For Questions 3, 4 and 8, reverse scoring wasis used.
-The scores were summed up and the respondents were divided into three groups according to the total score: 1) Low-risk (0‒39 points), 2) Medium-risk (40‒49 points) and 3) High-risk (50‒100 points)76,10,11 (Supplementary Table 2).
+The items are scored from 0 to 10, 0 being the absence of impairment and 10 severe impairment.
+For Questions 3, 4 and 8, reverse scoring is used.
+The scores were summed up and the respondents were divided into three groups according to the total score: 1) Low-risk (0‒39 points), 2) Medium-risk (40‒49 points) and 3) High-risk (50‒100 points) 6,10,11 (Supplementary Table 2).

 Psychiatric and psychological characteristics